zdeluna/BTLEtemp/README.md

 ### Prerequisites

-You will need to create an ESP32 microcontroller such as Adafruit's Huzzah32.
-You will also need a temperature sensor such as the DHT 11.
 You will also need XCode to run the React Native application.

+Components to build circuit

+-   ESP32 microcontroller
+-   DHT 11 or DHT 22 Temperature Sensor
+-   10k Ohm resistor
+-   Jumper wires
+-   Breadboard

 ### Installing